jolynch/website/content/drafts/wait_before_you_sync.md

 * Can't tell - Sometimes the `read` syscall hangs forever

-The presence of the `fdatasync` on line 3 does not guarantee that any subsequent read will observe the correct data, it just guarantees that the kernel will have attempted to flush data from page cache to disk and, as of Linux 4.13, if the kernel knows that it didn't make it there, processes with open file descriptors referencing those pages should get an `EIO`.
+The presence of the `fdatasync` on line 3 does not guarantee that any subsequent read (line 6) will observe the correct data, it just guarantees that the kernel will have attempted to flush data from page cache to disk and, as of Linux 4.13, if the kernel knows that it didn't make it there, processes with open file descriptors referencing those pages should get an `EIO`.